telco-vision/ocs-api/README.md

-# ocs-api
+# Telco-vision OCS public api

-Public API of Telco-vision OCS
+In this repository you will find the documentation for the the public API of Telco-vision OCS. aaaa